China tells international airlines to toe the line on Taiwan

 China is turning up the heat on some of the world's top airlines over how they describe Taiwan on their websites.

 Qantas (QABSY), Australia's biggest carrier, said Thursday it had received a warning from the Civil Aviation Administration of China (CAAC).
-Other airlines that have fallen foul of the Chinese authorities include American (AAL) and Delta (DAL).
+Other airlines that have ran afoul of the Chinese authorities include American (AAL) and Delta (DAL).

 Qantas said in a statement that it would respond to the letter from the CAAC "in due course."